blockchainsllc/in3-docs/docs/api-cmd.rst

    <FUNCTION_NAME>(<ARGUMENT_TYPES>):(<RETURN_TYPES>)

 It is important to mention that the type names must always be the full Solidity names.
-Most Solidity function use aliases.
+Most Solidity functions use aliases.
 They would need to be replaced with the full type name.

-e.g. ``uint`` -> ``uint256``
+e.g., ``uint`` -> ``uint256``

 Examples
 ########